umee-network/umee/docs/architecture/adr-template.md

 ## Further Discussions

-> While an ADR is in the DRAFT or PROPOSED stage, this section should contain a summary of issues to be solved in future iterations (usually referencing comments from a pull-request discussion).
+> This section should contain potential followups or issues to be solved in future iterations (usually referencing comments from a pull-request discussion).

-> Later, this section can optionally list ideas or improvements the author or reviewers found during the analysis of this ADR.
+## Comments

-## Test Cases [optional]
+> Optional.
+Provide additional important comments.

-> Test cases for an implementation are mandatory for ADRs that are affecting consensus changes.
-Other ADRs can choose to include links to test cases if applicable.
+> If the proposal is rejected, document why it was rejected.

 ## References